JohnM-Oduor/Music-player-project/README.md

 # Music-player-project
-A Music Player Web App built with HTML, CSS, and JavaScript.
-It features a playlist, album art, and controls like play, pause, next, and shuffle, showcasing string and array methods with a clean, responsive design.
+- A Music Player Web App built with HTML, CSS, and JavaScript.
+It features a playlist, album art, and controls like play, pause, next, and shuffle, showcasing string and array methods with a clean, responsive design.**This is the hyper link for this project:https://audio-playerapp.netlify.app/**

 ![image](https://github.com/user-attachments/assets/53facebc-5283-45bc-921d-f4530f4c87aa)